Picoma/Game-launcher/README.md

 - `fnmatch` (might be a default lib too, although I'm not sure)

 ## Usage
-Two notes about the usage :
-- It needs the config file on the same folder than the python script.
-This config file is just the path to the "GOG Games" folder (by default, ~/[your_username]/Gog Games, see the file)
+Make sure that the games are installed in `$HOME/GOG Games/` ; if not, just change the occurences in the python file.
-- The game folder structure has to look like this :
+Every game folder structure has to look like this :
 ```
 GOG Games/
 	[GameName]/